zizther/fe-docs/general/readme.md

 When developing a website, keep these points in mind:

 * Use the guidelines provided in this document
+* All indentation should be 1 tab (4 spaces) in all languages
 * Develop the site to the design(s) provided
 * Make it as pixel perfect as possible
 * It must have a good user experience